More Cloth Doll Makers

 George H. Hawkins dolls 1867-1870 NYC, USA, made cloth head dolls saturated with glue or sizing, pressed into dies and hardened retaining its shape.
 Doll heads marked on shoulder X.L.C.R DOLL HEAD Pat.
 Sept.
 8, 1868 (issued in USA, France, England) which is sometimes found on Automata Mechanical dolls made by William Farr Goodwin.

-Richard G. Krueger dolls 1920s-1930s USA, made cloth dolls, mask face dolls, rag dolls and stuffed plush animals in the 1920s-1930s.
-Maintained a close working relationship with King Innovations, who was the sole licensed manufacturer by Rosie O'Neill of cloth stuffed Kewpie dolls.
-The cloth dolls are similar to Averill, Mollyes and Knickerbocker dolls.
-Body and clothing is usually well marked with a cloth tag: R Krueger NYC.
+Richard G. Krueger 1917-1964+ USA, best known for their 1920s-1930s cloth dolls, mask face dolls, rag dolls and stuffed plush animals, also made bent limb baby dolls, rattle head dolls.
+Maintained a relationship with King Innovations, who was the sole licensed manufacturer by Rosie O'Neill of cloth stuffed 1929-1930+ Cuddle Kewpies or Cuddly Kewpies dolls, sizes 11, 14 1/2, 17 & 22" tall, Krueger registered patent 1785800.
+Many of their cloth dolls are similar to Averill, Mollyes and Knickerbocker dolls.
+Body and clothing is usually well marked with a cloth tag: R G Krueger NYC.
+Krueger filed a trademark patent as late as 1964 and is the last date we could find for this company.
+They also sold plastic or vinyl baby dolls ca. 1960s.

 Knickerbocker Specialty Company dolls 1904, USA, made a cutout cloth rag doll that looked like a Buster Brown doll.